data-tsunami/django-mercadopago/README.rst

 PLEASE, THINK TWICE BEFORE USING THIS ON A PRODUCTION ENVIRONMENT.

-Most important things to do:
+Most important things to do to get a 'beta' version:

 * document security issues
+* implement views to receive MP requests
 * implement exception handling
-* more functional tests
+* more functional tests / Selenium tests
+* separate sample app from unittests
+* create a more complete sample app
+* use autocommit-style transactions for the djmercadopago:checkout view

+Other ideas:

+* implement support for 'customized checkout'
+* support Django 1.8
+* support Python 3
+* setup travis-ci

 Quick start
 -----------